MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/how-to-manage-pim-policies.md

 # Manage PIM policies in Microsoft Graph PowerShell

 The Azure AD Privileged Identity Management (PIM) service allows role administrators to make time-bound admin role assignments.
-Each role has a set of settings that manage the role.
+Each role has a set of settings that manage it.
 For example, activation and assignment settings.
 These role settings are called policies.
+Each policy has a set of rules.

-In this how-to guide, you'll list and update these policies.
+In this how-to guide, you'll list and update these policy rules.

 ## Prerequisites